nixworks/public/news/2010/01/24/index.md

 ##### North Korea
 ### [North Korea says any attempt by South Korea to launch pre-emptive strikes against its nuclear facilities will be considered a declaration of war. ](/news/2010/01/24/north-korea-says-any-attempt-by-south-korea-to-launch-pre-emptive-strikes-against-its-nuclear-facilities-will-be-considered-a-declaration-of.md)
-_Context: pre-emptive strike, North Korea, North Korea's nuclear program, South Korea, declaration of war_
+_Context: South Korea, pre-emptive strike, North Korea's nuclear program, declaration of war, North Korea_

 ##### NRJ Music Awards
 ### [At the NRJ Music Awards in Cannes, France, hip hop band Black Eyed Peas are mistakenly presented with an award for best international group which was intended for Tokio Hotel, while Rihanna falls off the stage during a live performance of "Russian Roulette". ](/news/2010/01/24/at-the-nrj-music-awards-in-cannes-france-hip-hop-band-black-eyed-peas-are-mistakenly-presented-with-an-award-for-best-international-group.md)
-_Context: Russian Roulette, NRJ Music Awards, Cannes, Black Eyed Peas, Tokio Hotel, France, Rihanna_
+_Context: Cannes, Rihanna, Black Eyed Peas, NRJ Music Awards, Tokio Hotel, France, Russian Roulette_

 ##### Quentin Tarantino
 ### [Quentin Tarantino's "Inglourious Basterds" wins the top prize at the 16th Screen Actors Guild Awards, with Jeff Bridges and Sandra Bullock winning best actors. ](/news/2010/01/24/quentin-tarantino-s-inglourious-basterds-wins-the-top-prize-at-the-16th-screen-actors-guild-awards-with-jeff-bridges-and-sandra-bullock-w.md)
-_Context: 16th Screen Actors Guild Awards, Jeff Bridges, Inglourious Basterds, Quentin Tarantino, Sandra Bullock_
+_Context: Jeff Bridges, Inglourious Basterds, Sandra Bullock, 16th Screen Actors Guild Awards, Quentin Tarantino_

 ##### United States
 ### [A spokesman for U.S. President Barack Obama expresses the administration's support for a second term for the incumbent Chairman of the Federal Reserve, Ben Bernanke, and says lawmakers would send a bad message by "playing politics in any way" with Bernanke's confirmation. ](/news/2010/01/24/a-spokesman-for-u-s-president-barack-obama-expresses-the-administration-s-support-for-a-second-term-for-the-incumbent-chairman-of-the-feder.md)